rajanand02/rajanand02.github.io/_posts/2014-03-18-Simple-crud-app-in-meteor.md

 </template>
 {% endhighlight %}

-in posts template we have created a template helper **post** to iterate through each post and render the **post** template for individual posts..
+in posts template we have created a template helper called **post** to iterate through each post in the database collection and render the **post** template..

 #### post Template
 {% highlight html %}